Posted on

 - try to collect the unpaid wages, and

-- protect the employee’s job.
+- protect your job.

 What details should an unpaid wages demand letter include?